-Handmade jewelry in Quebec
+Handmade jewelry from Quebec

 By choosing one of my products, you are taking concrete action for the planet.